-Council with the assistance of HDA in progress with regard to the expropriation of Portion 45 of the farm Paardekraal 279 JQ.
+Council with the assistance of HDA in progress regarding the expropriation of Portion 45 of the farm Paardekraal 279 JQ.

 Expropriation of Portion 55 and Portion 184 of the Farm Rooikoppies 297 JQ 4 was registered at the Deeds Office on the 2nd of November 2023.
 These properties are for the establishment of Marikana Extension 13.